mugenmonkey/mugenmonkey.github.io/_posts/2016-08-25-twitch-plays-dark-souls.md

 # One Final Thing

-As an aside, I still own the TwitchPlaysDarkSouls Twitch user.
-This explains why the popular one goes by TwitchPlaysDark -- in case you ever wondered. :D
+As an aside, I still own the TwitchPlaysDarkSouls Twitch account.
+This explains why the popular one went by TwitchPlaysDark -- in case you ever wondered. :D